Punched card sorter: IBM 80 series Sorters

 In August 1957, a basic 082 rented for $55 per month; an 083 for twice that.

-By 1969, only the 82, 83 & 84 were made available for rental by IBM.
+By 1969, only the 82, 83, and 84 were made available for rental by IBM.

+Modern card sorters

+In the early 2020s, TCG Machines introduced a card sorting machine to process trading card game cards.
+The punched cards and brushes in these modern sorters have been replaced with image sensors (cameras) and computer vision technology, but their form and operation remain essentially identical to that of their historical predecessors.